 A malignant tumor in the area of the jaw and face is a life-threatening but not incurable illness; a large percentage of patients with tumors in the area of the jaw and face can be cured.
 If a cure is no longer possible, we have a range of treatment methods available today for maintaining our patients’ quality of life for as long as possible.

-In the Heidelberg University Hospital Department of Oral and Maxillofacial Surgery, we provide care for about 22,000 outpatients and 2,000 inpatients every year.
-Annually, more than 150 new cancer patients are evaluated and treated in our department.
-With four operating rooms, our department is one of the leading centers of its kind in southern Germany.
+In the Heidelberg University Hospital Department of Oral and Maxillofacial Surgery, we provide care for about 30,000 outpatients and 2,000 inpatients every year.
+Annually, more than 200 new cancer patients are evaluated and treated in our department.
+With five operating rooms an an highly qualified staff, our department is one of the leading centers of its kind in Europe.

 Tumor removal from the face frequently leaves visible marks.
 Rest assured that with modern operative techniques and using grafted tissue, we can repair defects in both soft tissues and bones, either immediately or with a second operation.
 All of our surgical interventions are directed toward preserving facial appearance and the particular functions of various facial regions.

 Medical Director of the Department of Oral and Maxillofacial Surgery at Heidelberg University Hospital